-Various proclamation and memorandums directive to impose stringent social distancing throughout the country were released during the year.
+In a move to contain the Covid-19 pandemic, the Office of the President of the Philippines issued various proclamation and memorandums directive to impose stringent social distancing throughout the country.
 These and other measures have affected and caused disruption to businesses and economic activities, and its impacts on businesses continue to evolve.
 Significant impact on the Company's financial statement includes but not limited to Income Taxes, Bayanihan to Recover as One Act (see Note 30) and Estimating allowance for expected credit losses (ECL) (see Note 6.02).